animo/minor-blockchain-2020/docs/week-2/storage-and-getting-into-functions.md

 ![Visibility Public](./assets/visibility-public.gif)

+In the `CookieStorage` contract everything is public and can be accessed from inside and outside of the contract except for the variable storeProfit.

 ##### Private

 Private is the most closed visibility type.
 Functions or variables with this visibility can only be accessed from other functions inside of the contract.
 It is generally recommended to keep functions private unless more visibility is needed.